Sayskh/Sayskh/README.md

 <h1 align="left">Hey 👋, I'm Sayyid Sakhiy Sulaeman a.k.a <a href="https://github.com/Sayskh">Hio</a></h1>

 <p align="left">Hi, I'm Sayyid Sakhiy Sulaeman, a final-year high school student currently in 12th grade.
-I'm passionate about technology and programming, and I plan to continue my studies in computer science.
-I'm currently focusing on learning HTML, CSS, JavaScript, and basic programming skills.
+I'm passionate about technology and creativity.
+I'm currently focusing on learning HTML, CSS, JavaScript, and motion graphics skills.
 I’m also skilled in creative software, and I enjoy working on visual and multimedia projects</p>

 <h2 align="left">🌸 I code with</h2>